mberasategi/MSGW/unit2/unit22.md

 ## Why: Objectives

->The 'why' might be a combination of of editorial and commercial imperatives: on the editorial side [...] whether your audience wants primarily to be informed, educated or entertained.
+>The 'why' might be a combination of editorial and commercial imperatives: on the editorial side [...] whether your audience wants primarily to be informed, educated or entertained.
 On the commercial side [...] from reaching a wider audience to targeting more specific ones; and from focusing on "clicks" to a more sophisticated focus on "engagement". <span class="sans">(p.74)</span>

 ## Audience research {data-transition="slide-in fade-out"}